Windsor Bridge replacement

 Originally built for horse-drawn vehicles and foot traffic in 1874, Windsor Bridge is now used by up to 19,000 vehicles every day.
 The existing structure has deteriorated and reached the end of its useful life.
 It no longer meets current road design standards so it needs to be replaced.

-Roads and Maritime investigated a number of different options including repairing and replacing the bridge.
+Transport for NSW investigated a number of different options including repairing and replacing the bridge.
 We found restoration of the existing structure would only add a limited period to the life of the bridge before additional costly repairs or replacement would be needed.

 Community consultation on the project began in 2009 and has continued throughout the development process.
-We have considered the issues raised during consultation together with environmental and heritage studies in finalising the design.
+We considered the issues raised during consultation together with environmental and heritage studies in finalising the design.

 Key features